parrt/msds501/projects/wordsim.md

 <img src="figures/wordvec1.png" width=400>

-The amazing thing about these vectors is that somehow they really encode the relationship between words.
+The amazing thing about these vectors is that somehow they really do encode the relationship between words.
 From the original paper, which you can also verify with this project code, the vector arithmetic `king - man + woman` is extremely close to the vector for `queen`!
 The GloVe project at Stanford has a nice example showing the vector difference between various words:

 <img src="https://nlp.stanford.edu/projects/glove/images/man_woman.jpg" width=400>